ujjwalguptaofficial/mahal-doc/content/docs/basic/list.md

 ---
-Title: 'Component'
+Title: 'List'
-Keywords: 'mahal'
+Keywords: 'list, for, loop, mahal'
 Description: 'Get started with mahal'
 ---

 # List

-## for

-we can use `:for` to render the items from array.
+Mahal provides `for` directive which can be used to render list.

 ```
 <html>